Park Kyung-lim: Beginning

 Park officially debuted in 1998.
 After graduating from high school, she began appearing in various entertainment programs, serving as an MC for popular shows such as Sunday Sunday Night, Exclamation Point, and Cohabitation Together.
 She became known for a new entertainment persona, earning nicknames like 'Square Jaw' and 'Unique Voice'.
 In the same year, Park enrolled in Dongduk Women's University's Broadcasting and Entertainment Department, where she received a full scholarship for academic excellence.

 In 2000, she served as an MC on KBS2's Declaration of Freedom Today is Saturday and MBC's Radio Experience.
 She also appeared as an actress in MBC's Truth and KBS2's Great Friends, and was a regular guest on KBS 2FM's Cha Tae-hyun's FM Popular Song.
 Park took on the role of Zo In-sung's love interest in the South Korean youth sitcom, Nonstop 2, which aired from 2000 to 2002.
 This series is regarded as one of the legendary sitcoms of its time, Park garnered significant audience support through her performance.

 In 2001, Park achieved several career milestones, including the Baeksang Arts Awards Female Entertainment Award, the KBS Radio MC Award, and the MBC Drama Awards Radio Excellence Award.
 She also received the prestigious MBC Entertainment Awards Grand Prize, making her the sole recipient of the Entertainment Grand Prize in her twenties, a record unbroken for over 20 years.

 In 2002, Park released her first album, "Park Gote Project," a collaboration with Park Soo-hong.
 The album sold 250,000 copies, and she embarked on a tour of seven cities.
 For this album, she won the Golden Disk Special Award and the Mnet Music Award for New Female Artist.

 Studying abroad

 At the peak of her career, while actively involved in 7 to 8 programs and enjoying significant popularity with an online fan club of 150,000 members, Park took a hiatus to study abroad.
 This decision was driven by her childhood aspiration to become an MC capable of interviewing foreign guests in English.
-She left for in the United States, enrolling at the New York Film Academy School of Film & Acting.
+She left for the United States, enrolling at the New York Film Academy School of Film & Acting.
 Her English proficiency was initially low; she was placed at the lowest level in her language school's entrance test upon arriving in New York.
 However, Park completed her studies as a special scholarship student on October 15, 2004.